 The drumbeat of hypocritical defenses of bigots-for-Jesus for their fellow bigots-for-Jesus continues as Christians continue to lose grandly on every single social issue of our day.
-I’m noticing that the main theme in these defenses is that a bigot-for-Jesus can’t possiblely condone sin.
-(Here’s a representative paladin for the God of Love, if you want to see this behavior in the wild.)
-Today I want to talk about this particular defense and why it fails so spectacularly.
+I’m noticing that the main theme in these defenses is that a bigot-for-Jesus can’t possibly condone sin.
+Today I’ll show you why their defense of not condoning sin fails so dramatically.

 Christian bigots and zealots love to judge and control others.
 It’s their favorite thing in the world to do.
 The whole world, being as desperately depraved as it is, needs their loving-but-firm boot upon their necks to keep them in line with TRUE CHRISTIAN™ ideals and morals.
 Who will help these sinners if TRUE CHRISTIANS™ don’t step in to control every single aspect of their lives for their own good?
 Because you know it’s always for their own good.
 It’s never because these bigots and zealots are just meddling busybodies with raging cases of narcissism and control-lust who found the perfect vehicle–fundagelical Christianity–for expressing those dysfunctional needs.